Northern Iran

-Northern Iran consists of the southern border of the Caspian Sea and the Alborz mountains.
+Northern Iran (شمال), is a geographical term that refers to a relatively large and fertile area, consisting of the southern border of the Caspian Sea and the Alborz mountains.

-It includes the provinces of Gilan, Mazandaran, and Golestan.
-(Ancient kingdom of Hyrcania, medieval region of Tabaristan).
+It includes the provinces of Gilan, Mazandaran, and Golestan (ancient kingdom of Hyrcania, medieval region of Tabaristan).
 The major provinces, Gilan and Mazandaran, are covered with dense forests, snow-covered mountains and impressive sea shores.

-The major cities are Rasht, Gorgan, Sâri, Bâbol, Amol, Qaem Shahr, Gonbad-e Kavus, Anzali, Lahijan, and Behshahr.
+The major cities are Rasht, Gorgan, Sâri, Bâbol, Babolsar Amol, Qaem Shahr, Gonbad-e Kavus, Anzali, Lahijan and Behshahr.
 Northern Iran has numerous villages, particularly Massulé, appreciated by travellers.

 Northern Iran was a trendy spot during the Pahlavi era, especially among foreign tourists.
 It was a luxurious place that provided all types of modern recreational facilities as well as tourism infrastructure.
 Today, it's mostly visited by domestic tourists.

-Language
+History

+Population

+Mazandaran is the most populous of the 3 provinces of northern Iran, with 3,283,582 people at the time of 2016 census.
+Gilan's population in 2016 was 2,530,696 people and Golestan had the lowest population with 1,868,819 people.

+The total population of the 3 provinces according to 2016 census was 7,683,097 people, with 2,486,429 households.